 The app is free to download and use on devices like Android and iPhone.

 NOTE: Keep in mind that the Mayo Clinic article quoted at the beginning of this section also stated that, “Potential benefits of brain-training apps require a fair amount of work.
 They must be used regularly and fairly intensively, and the effects fade quickly if you stop.
 In one study in which a brain-training app improved memory and thinking speed, study participants used the app for one hour a day, five days a week for eight to 10 weeks.”

-Sometimes reading all that tiny text on a smartphone can be difficult for seniors with vision impairments.
+Sometimes reading the fine print on things like restaurant menus can be difficult for seniors with vision impairments.
 Rather than squint and give themselves a headache, we recommend they download the Magnifying Glass with Flashlight app instead.

 Produced by Digitalchemy, LLC, this free app lets seniors magnify via a handy zoom feature.
-Adjust lighting any way that’s suitable to increase visibility.
+Produced by Digitalchemy, LLC, this free app lets seniors magnify via a handy zoom feature.
+The simple user interface allows the user to adjust lighting any way that’s suitable to increase visibility.

 The flashlight, while helpful on its own, can also augment the magnifying glass to improve image quality and brightness.

 If your senior loved one struggles with certain colors, the negative mode will make their lives much easier.
 It inverts a screen’s colors so they may not be so straining on elderly eyes.

 If they need to pause for a moment, the freeze feature lets them do so.
 By freezing the image, the senior essentially screenshots it, so they can also share it across social media or through text.

 This handy app is free and available for iPhones and in the Google Play store for Android users.